maryglover/Bowie_State_BIOL_102/syllabi/BIOL102_Syllabus.md

 Each student is expected to keep an ongoing document as a lab notebook throughout the semester in their Microsoft OneDrive lab folder.
 A lab notebook entry is required for each lab class.
 Lab notebook entries must be done in a timely manner as this is important to ensure accurate record keeping of experiments.

-Lab assignents build on each other; therefore students must complete the lab assignemts in order.
+Lab assignments build on each other; therefore students must complete the lab assignments in order.
 Students may not do a lab assignment until they have completed all previous assignments.

 #### Lab poster (10%)